rosette-api/helm/helm/rosette-server/README.md

 ## Overview
 The Helm chart automates much of the k8s deployment by parameterizing Helm yaml templates which in turn produce k8s yaml files which are deployed.
 In addition, the Helm chart supports versioning and can be shared between users quite easily by packaging and version control.

-In order to  deploy the entire Rosette Enterprise application and components with Helm only one command needs to be executed `helm install demo ./rosette-server` This will install the Helm Chart in the ./rosette-server directory as the `rosette-server-demo` deployment.
+In order to  deploy the entire Rosette Enterprise application and components with Helm only one command needs to be executed `helm install demo ./rosette-server` This will install the Helm Chart from the ./rosette-server directory as the `demo-rosette-server` deployment.
 Executing `helm list` will show the newly created deployment.
 To delete all the resources for the deployment only a single command is needed `helm delete demo`.

 ### Prerequisites
 Prior to deploying the demo, as mentioned in `Rosette Enterprise k8s Persistent Volume Deployment` README, an NFS server with roots specific for the Rosette Enterprise version needs to be deployed.
 Note any type of Persistent Volume can be used, NFS was used in this example.
 The Rosette Enterprise configuration files need to be extracted and customized for your deployment (this includes the Rosette Server runtime configuration).
-Refer to the `rosette-server/README` for information on how to extract these components.
-Finally, the `rosette-license.xml` needs to be deployed to the `./rosette-server/config/rosapi` directory.
-Once the prerequisites are done the `./rosette-server/values.yaml` file can be updated with details about your deployment and Rosette Enterprise can be deployed.
+Refer to the `helm/rosette-server/README` for information on how to extract these components.
+Finally, the `rosette-license.xml` needs to be deployed to the `helm/helm/rosette-server/config/rosapi` directory.
+Once the prerequisites are done the `helm/helm/rosette-server/values.yaml` file can be updated with details about your deployment and Rosette Enterprise can be deployed.

 #### Root (Model) Extraction
-Please refer to the README file in the `../rosette-server` directory for information on how to pull the roots.
+Please refer to the README file in the `helm/rosette-server` directory for information on how to pull the roots.

 #### Configuration Extraction
-The configuration can be deployed by running `../rosette-server/install-config.sh` and specifying the `./helm/rosette-server` directory as an output directory.
-Note: the configuration files must be deployed inside the chart directory (`./helm/rosette-server`) if the configuration files were installed in a subdirectory then the `values.yaml` must be updated and the `confDirectory`, `configDirectory` and `configRosapiDirectory` values updated to point the subdirectory.
+The configuration can be deployed by running `helm/rosette-server/install-config.sh` and specifying the `helm/helm/rosette-server` directory as an output directory.
+Note: the configuration files must be deployed inside the chart directory (`helm/helm/rosette-server`) if the configuration files were installed in a subdirectory then the `values.yaml` must be updated and the `confDirectory`, `configDirectory` and `configRosapiDirectory` values updated to point the subdirectory.
 This script assumes that the `rosette/server-enterprise:1.24.1` image has been loaded.
-Please refer to the README file in the ../rosette-server directory for more information.
+Please refer to the README file in the `helm/rosette-server` directory for more information.

+same level as the values.yaml file.

 ### Helm Directory Structure
 The syntax for the parameter replacement in the templates is fairly straightforward.
 In the common case for a yaml file: `server: {{ .Values.nfsServer.address }}` tells the template engine to take the value from the values.yaml file (the leading . indicates the root of the project) with the remainder of the value following the hierarchy of the document.
 In this case server would end up with the value 10.23.2.1 e.g. `server: 10.23.2.1`: